bstarynk/helpcovid/README.md

 See https://framalistes.org/sympa/info/helpcovid

-Please follow the following conventions
+Please follow the following conventions and stay civil and nice.
+The forum is overloaded, so don't work quickly.

 * all emails are in English and public